ravelox/wotlwedu-ios/docs/README.txt

-Put your backend OpenAPI spec here as openapi.yaml
+Place your backend OpenAPI spec here as openapi.yaml